pigYDoe/Time-Tracking-Tool/README.md

 ### Setup

-1. Create a `config.json` file in the same directory as the Time-Tracking-Tool.
+1. Clone the repository or download it as archive
+2. Install the required Python packages with:

+        pip install -r requirements.txt

-2. Add the following configurations to the config.json file:
+3. Adjust the configuration in the `config.json` file:
    * Path to the working time spread sheet ( `.ods` file format)
    * Path to the icon for the Time-Tracking-Tool
    * Name of the program to monitor for automatic clocking